Yorick20022/vMenuDocs/content/installation/_index.md

 {{% notice note%}}
 If you're trying to join the server, and it gives you an error saying "Could not load resource vMenu" or something similar, then make sure that you've installed vMenu inside `/resources/vMenu/` and NOT inside `/resources/vMenu/vMenu/`!
 Also note that the resource folder name **MUST** be called `vMenu` (Case Sensitive!!!) or the script will not work.
 {{% /notice %}}
-3. Now that you've got your files inside `/resources/vMenu/`, go into the `/resources/vMenu/config/` folder and move (or copy) the `permissions.cfg` file to the _same_ folder where your `server.cfg` file is located.
+3. Now that you've got your files inside `/resources/vMenu/`, go into the `/resources/vMenu/config/` folder and edit the `permissions.cfg` file to your liking.
+4. Go to your `server.cfg` file, and add `exec @vMenu/config/permissions.cfg` **ABOVE** the `ensure vMenu` line (add `ensure vMenu` if you haven't done that already).
+It's very important that you FIRST execute the permissions file, and THEN start/ensure vMenu.
+Otherwise vMenu will not function correctly!
 {{% notice tip%}}
-If you're using ZAP Hosting, you might want to leave the permissions.cfg file inside the config folder, and use `exec resources/vMenu/config/permissions.cfg` instead of `exec permissions.cfg` in step 4.
 <br><br>Alternatively, if you don't want to mess with any of these installation steps, install vMenu using their one-click installer!
 Don't have a FiveM server yet?
 Click [here](https://zap-hosting.com/vespura2) to get a server, and use the code `Vespura-a-3715` at checkout for a 10% discount!
 {{% /notice %}}
-4. Go to your `server.cfg` file, and add `exec permissions.cfg` at the _very top_ of the file (use the other command explained in step 3 if you're using Zap Hosting).
-5. Now, add `start vMenu` somewhere inside your server.cfg file, position doesn't matter as long as it's _below_ the `exec permissions.cfg` line.
-6. Save the server.cfg file and start your server.
-Once you're in, you should be able to access most menu's just fine without having to configure anything inside the permissions.cfg.
+5. Save the server.cfg file and start your server.
+Once you're in, you should be able to access most menu's just fine without having to configure anything inside the `permissions.cfg`.
 This is because it is setup to have certain permissions for everyone by default, only administrator/moderator sensitive options have been removed from the default permissions file.

 Congratulations, you've just installed vMenu in it's most basic, plug-and-play configuration.